rerun-io/rerun/examples/rust/template/README.md

 tags = ["Human case", "Comma", "Separated", "ACRONYM", "Respect brand names", "Hugging Face", "Coca-Cola"] thumbnail = "https://static.rerun.io/template/f53a939567970272cf7c740f1efe5c72f20de7ab/480w.png" thumbnail_dimensions = [480, 359]
-# channel = "main" # uncomment if this example can be run fast an easily
+# Channel = "main" # uncomment if this example can be run fast an easily
 -->

 This is an example template.
 It is not a real example.
 You can duplicate the directory and use it as a starting point for writing a real example.